hidetatz/gcp_tf_iam_binding_validator/README.md

 Even if you know the behavior, sometimes there can be a lot of .tf files in your workspace.
 In such cases, we want to make sure there are no `google_project_iam_binding` which already exists.
 This tool just does that.

+Note: This command is aware of condition block also.

 ## Installation

 Just run: